nilsandrey/dispatcher_sample/README.md

 ## Configuration

-* Create .env files for configuring the different services that will run in containers following this steps: (format is ...)
-TODO: Refence required
+* Create/modify [.env files ↗](https://docs.docker.com/compose/env-file/) for configuring the different services that will run in containers following this steps:

-  * Create a `db.env` file in the root directory.
+  * Create a [`db.env`](https://github.com/nilsandrey/dispatcher_sample/blob/main/db.env) file in the root directory with the variables used to build the data base container.

-  * Configure variables according to ...
-TODO: Refence required to the wiki for db.env

-  * Create a `web.env` file in the root directory.
+  * Create a [`web.env`](https://github.com/nilsandrey/dispatcher_sample/blob/main/web.env) file in the root directory with the variables used to build the web api container.

-  * Configure variables according to ...
-TODO: Refence required to the wiki for db.env

-> ***NOTICE:** .env files shouldn't be included in the repo.
+> ***NOTICE:** .env files shouldn't be included in a real producciton ready repo.
 If included is just for simplifying the demo setup.*

 ## Setup